 It’s looking more and more like Xiaomi will launch a follow-up to the Redmi Pro, called the Redmi Pro 2.
 In fact, press shots and specs have appeared online showing that the phone could offer some pretty nice specs.
 But when will we see the device?
 The latest rumors indicate it could be soon.
 Pocket Now has published a report suggesting the phone will be launched at some point in April.

 Apart from the camera, the specs seem quite nice.
 The phone will come in two variants, and with one offering 4GB of RAM and 64GB of storage, and the other boasting a cool 6GB of RAM and 128GB of storage.
-We don’t yet know what kind of chipset will come in the phone, or if there will be different chipsets in the different variants.
+We don’t yet know exactly which processor the phone will feature, however some speculation suggests it could be the Qualcomm Snapdragon 660.

 We do have prices for the device, and according to the leak the phone will be quite reasonably priced.
 The 4GB variant will come at 1,599 yuan, which equates to $232, while the bigger 6GB version will come at 1,799 yuan, or around $261.